 Though I myself used to be a big fan of this film “back in the day,” I just don’t have the same fondness for it now.
 While it isn’t even close to being the worst film I’ve ever seen, it repeatedly proved to be a chore to sit through.
 And while I can’t in good conscience recommend this film to any of you “Normies,” I will say that this is an excellent way to test your mettle if you’re a fan of bad movies.
 If you think you’re tough enough, give it a shot, but otherwise give this one a wide berth as it is only worthy of:

 Packaging: THE GARBAGE PAIL KIDS MOVIE: COLLECTOR’S EDITION comes in a standard Blu-ray case with a cardboard slipcover that features newly created cover art.
-(Pictured top right of this review.)
+(Pictured top left of this review.)
 As is the case with most Scream Factory releases, the slipcover for the disc is reversible so you can display the movie’s original (i.e. superior) theatrical poster art.

 Audio & Video: The sole audio option here is DTS-HD Master Audio Mono, and it is perfectly serviceable.
 The music, dialogue, farts, and other sound effects all came through clean and clear on my speakers.
 The movie is shown in its original 1.85:1 aspect ratio, but I have to admit this is one of the more disappointing transfers for a Scream Factory title.
 That being said, the picture quality is a definite step up from the 2005 MGM DVD, and may have even been sourced from the same materials that MGM utilized for their original DVD release.
 This may very well just be a case of “we did the best we could with what we had.”